spokencloud/avaya-cloud-api/NodeJS/README.md

 a data subscription object to pass to the server.
 This sample client creates a subscription, reads it back, and deletes it.

-`node lib/sample/SampleSubscriptionClient.js --endpoint='http://localhost:8081' --api_key=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJ5YW5nYWRtaW4xIiwiaXNzIjoiQUJDX1NFQ1VSSVRZX0dBVEVXQVkifQ.4kf1hrPV6C30PZu3tx48dgsaev9UowvG7pVszXKhghY`
+`node lib/sample/SampleSubscriptionClient.js --endpoint='http://localhost:8081' --api_key=YOUR-API-KEY`

 ## Run SampleAUXCodeClient

 AUX Codes (or Auxiliary Codes) are used to track the time an agent has deliberately chosen to not accept calls.
 This sample client fetches the list of configured AUX Codes.

-`node lib/sample/SampleAUXCodeClient.js --endpoint='http://localhost:8081' --api_key=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJTaGVybG9jayIsImlzcyI6IkFCQ19TRUNVUklUWV9HQVRFV0FZIn0.rBbxKSScgqI6tJy-vdehBqdncMIVjMzoNFKsb8Zzuyc`
+`node lib/sample/SampleAUXCodeClient.js --endpoint='http://localhost:8081' --api_key=YOUR-API-KEY`

 ## Notable Changes: